 Parties are a way of having fun with other people, or celebrating important events together.
+Discuss this topic with the examiner.

 Use the following prompts, in the order given below, to develop the conversation:

 - a party that you have been to, or have helped to organise - an occasion when a party may not be enjoyable, and why - whether parties to celebrate important family events should only take place at home - the suggestion that good parties are always noisy - the view that parties for whole communities are better than private parties.